 Citations are crucial to your local rankings in Google.
 Not only that, but being listed on lots of these third-party sites (AKA “citation sources”) can help you attract customers from a wide variety of sources.

 But you probably don’t know whether you’ve gathered all the citations you need—or all that you humanly can gather.
 That’s what this list is for.
 It’s the product of 4 years of jotting down every citation source I’ve encountered.

 The local-search landscape constantly changes, so I will keep growing and perfecting this list.
-I know there must be some sites I’m missing, even now.
+I know there must be some good sites I’m missing, even now.
 I’d love any suggestions (see bottom of page).

 I’ve broken it up into the following sections (click to jump to a section):

 If you run a fairly “normal” business in the US, you’ll only really need to pay attention to the first two sections.
 You may also want to skim sections 3-5, but that’s just icing on the cake.

 A few notes:

 1. The sites in the “data-aggregators” section aren’t really citation sources, but they help you build citations, which is why I’m including them.

 2. None of the sites requires a reciprocal link from you.
 In other words, this list does NOT include the types of sites that will list your business only if you paste their stupid link and logo on your homepage.
 I haven’t found that those sites are important to anyone’s visibility— except theirs.
 Your site should be about you.

-3. All the sites are free to add your business to, with two exceptions (which I note in the list).
+3. All the sites are free to add your business to, with a few exceptions (which I note in the list).
 On the off-chance you try to list your business on one of the hundreds of other sites on this list and are asked to pay a fee, please let me know (in which case I’ll either note down that fact on the list or — more likely — remove the site from the list entirely).